-The Local Heritage Register - Place cards can be found here.
+View the Local Heritage Register - Place Cards.

 Local Heritage Places are different to those places included in The Queensland Heritage Register administered by the Queensland Government.
 The full list of Queensland Heritage Places as well as information for development of these places can be found on the Queensland Government website.

 Land owners proposing development on these places should contact the Queensland Government Department of Environment and Heritage Protection on 13QGOV.

 The best way to protect heritage places is to ensure they remain in use and are valued by the community.
 South Burnett Regional Council will strive to work with property owners, or those intending to own a heritage place to reach suitable outcomes that conserve the fabric of these places.

 Development is assessed against the [Code for IDAS] in the Queensland Heritage Regulation 2003.
 Propety owners and developers of a local heritage place are encouraged to contact Council when planning for development to determine what their responsbilities are in relation to heritage.

 It is important to note that, in most cases, development would require approval under the planning scheme regardless of the heritage significance of the place.
 Most development is assessed against other parts of the planning scheme and heritage is only a part of this process.